minhduongt/dd-coding-challenge/README.md

 #### -Admin page: Created a UI for Consumer page

+Functions:
-Functions: Drag and drop components into the sample page, edit component properties or inline text, upload image to firebase with back-end server api, undo, redo, save to display on Consumer page, export sample page to download a txt file, import file from exporting.
+>Drag and drop components into the sample page
+>Edit component properties or inline text
+>Upload image to firebase with back-end server api
+>Undo, redo, save to display on Consumer page, export sample page to download a txt file, import file from exporting.
 ![Otp.](/screenshots/admin.jpg)

 #### -Consumer page: view the page created by Admin